Busy, cleverly converted pub with fantastic range of real ales including own brews, and well liked food; bedrooms

 Good Pub Guide Recommended

-At peak times, there may be up to 16 real ales on handpump here including their own brews: Watermill A Bit'er Ruff, Blackbeard, Collie Wobbles, Dogth Vader, Isle of Dogs, Windermere Blonde and Wruff Night plus guests such as Coniston Bluebird, Cumbrian Legendary Grasmoor Dark Ale, Hop Back Summer Lightning, Keswick Thirst Ascent, Kirkby Lonsdale Tiffin Gold, Theakstons Old Peculier and Ulverston Another Fine Mess.
+Many people here are repeat customers keen to try the fantastic range of changing real ales.
+At peak times, there may be up to 16 beers on handpump - including their own brews: Watermill A Bit'er Ruff, Blackbeard, Collie Wobbles, Dogth Vader, Isle of Dogs, Windermere Blonde, Ruff Justice and W'ruff Night - plus guests such as Coniston Bluebird, Cumbrian Legendary Loweswater Gold, Fell Robust Porter and Unsworths Yard Cartmel Peninsula and Crusader Gold.
 Also, scrumpy cider, a huge choice of foreign bottled beers and 40 malt whiskies.
-It's a particularly well run place with a friendly, hard-working, hands-on landlord who genuinely loves his pub and his customers - and it shows.
-The building has plenty of character and is cleverly converted from a wood mill and joiner's shop and the bars have a lively atmosphere, a happy mix of chairs, padded benches and solid oak tables, bar counters made from old church wood, open fires, and interesting photographs and amusing cartoons by a local artist.
-The spacious lounge bar, in much the same traditional style as the other rooms, has rocking chairs and a big open fire.
-Darts and board games.
-Seats in the gardens and lots to do nearby.
+The building, cleverly converted from a wood mill and joiner's shop, has plenty of character and the bars have an assortment of chairs, padded benches and solid oak tables, bar counters made from old church wood, open fires and interesting photographs and amusing cartoons by a local artist.
+The spacious lounge bar, in much the same traditional style as the other rooms, has rocking chairs and a big open fire; darts and board games.
+There are seats in the gardens and lots to do nearby.
 Dogs may get free biscuits and water.
-This is a smashing place to stay.
+It's also a smashing place to stay.

 Good Pub Guide Food